-- Diluent preparation, - Raw semen collection and evaluation. - Extender A at 30°C added to semen 1:1 and allowed to cool to room temperature (approximately 20 minutes), - Complete dilution with Extender A at room temperature and placed in 4-5°C for at least four hours. - Extender B is held at 4-5°C and added in two steps, 30% and then 70% at that temperature, - Fill, seal and label straws, - Place straws on freezing racks in liquid nitrogen vapour to -140°C over 10 minutes (straws should be 5cm above the liquid nitrogen surface; in the absence of freezing machines this step can be done in a large semen storage tank or a big polystyrene container containing liquid nitrogen),

-- Place racks in liquid nitrogen at -196°C, - Collect straws with gloved hand and store in goblets in liquid nitrogen, - Wash and sterilise glassware for the next day.
+- Extender preparation; - Semen collection and evaluation; - Extender A at 35°C added to semen 1:1 and allowed to cool to room temperature (approximately 20 minutes); - Complete dilution with Extender A at room temperature and placed in 4-5°C for at least 4 hours; - Extender B is held at 4-5°C and added in two steps, 30% and then 70% at that temperature; - Fill, seal and label straws at 4-5°C; - Place straws on freezing racks in liquid nitrogen vapour to -140°C over 8-10 minutes (straws should be 5 cm above the liquid nitrogen surface; in the absence of freezing machines this step can be done in a large semen storage tank or a big polystyrene container containing liquid nitrogen); - Place racks in liquid nitrogen at -196°C; - Collect straws with a gloved hand and store in goblets in liquid nitrogen; - Wash and sterilise glassware for the next day.

 In this system the extender is added in two fractions.
 Fraction A contains no glycerol, fraction B contains 14% glycerol.
 The final concentration of glycerol is 7%.
-The four hour time lapse between adding fraction A and the first part of fraction B is to allow antibiotics to work before they are inhibited by glycerol.
+The 4 hour time lapse between adding fraction A and the first part of fraction B is to allow antibiotics to work before they are inhibited by glycerol.